-Fiore di resilencia is a photo series made during the Canon photo residency to open Matera as the capital of culture 2019.
+Fiore di resilencia is a photo series made during the Canon photo residency in Matera as the capital of culture 2019.

 Fiore di resilencia confronts the city's stigma and history, with the resilence of Matera's inhabitants, stones and plants.
-Materaens are currently under the spotlight for living in a national treasure, the city's doors once cemented now welcome tourists, and the incredibly diverse plants still thrive despite their urban environment.
-Now seems a time of collective therapy.
+Materaens are currently under the spotlight for living in a national treasure.
+The city's doors - once cemented - now welcome tourists, and the incredible plants diversity still thrives despite the urban environment.
+Now, seems a time of collective therapy.
 Through double exposure, Fiore di resilencia catches these moments between present and past.
 It is a tribute to the livings of Matera, in a jewel once considered as a ghost-town.

 during the Matera Open Future Residency.